310mc/https-310mc.github.io-tl/source/_posts/management_story/tetora.md

 {% endbubble %}

 {% bubble Midori %}
 "Belt"…?
 Do you mean your karate belt?
-I dunno how that works, but aren't only incredible people meant to wear one…?
+I dunno how that works, but aren't only incredible people allowed to wear one…?

 And that someone has to have cleared an insane trial… Like, taking a beating from strong waterfalls deep in the mountains, or defeating the Four Heavenly Kings… right…?
 {% endbubble %}